intarchboard/draft-iab-rfc4053bis/draft-kuehlewind-iab-rfc4053bis.md

 the goal to end up with a shorter and clear document that outlines requirements and gives high-level guidance to people sending and receiving liaison statements.

+Thanks to Eliot Lear, Robert Sparks, Dhruv Dody, and Warren Kumari for their review input.

 --- back